Nepiki/Guides/Jaguar-Bomber-(Watara-Supervision).md

 _Defeat the Stage 4 Guardian without losing a life_
 </pre></big>

 The final boss is a UF...Oblong?
 This boss will start by moving downward in the center.
-This is the most dangerous part of the fight, so I recommend hiding in the top corners of the screen until it reaches the bottom.
-After this, you can expertly dodge the horizontal bullets it shoots while it moves up or down.
+Hiding in the bottom corners of the screen will prevent you from being hit from any of its bullets.
+Once it starts to move in a square pattern, pop out while it moves upward.
 The best way to hit it is to fire ahead of it as it moves from left to right at the top of the screen.
 It has an impressive amount of HP, but eventually it will go down, earning this achievement!

 ## Step 2: Scores | **Total points: 21**